 Koh Samui, Thailand Four Seasons Resort Koh Samui

-A serene, five-star stay is on offer at the Four Seasons Resort in Koh Samui, which just so happens to be the filming location for the third season of The White Lotus—and it's easy to see why it was chosen as the backdrop for the lavish drama.
+A serene, five-star stay is on offer at the Four Seasons Resort in Koh Samui, which just so happens to have been the filming location for the third season of The White Lotus—and it's easy to see why.
 Scattered over a lush, rainforested hillside are 70 private rooms, each equipped with a private infinity pool, bar and al fresco bathing area (it’s not every day you can take a bath with views of tropical gardens and beaches).

 Make your way down to the beach and you'll find a pristine sandy coves bordered by tropical greenery and sparkling blue seas, but if you’re looking for some action, free activities are on offer including snorkelling, water sports, and tennis.
 There's a spa on site, of course, where you can treat yourself to massages and facials, and when you get hungry, you can head for one the resort's two restaurants, which serve up themed dinner nights with live music, fresh local seafood, and Thai cooking classes.